You’re checking our camping guide, which could only mean one thing: you’re interested in camping (duh!).

 - Sun hat

-- Shoes for hiking
+- Shoes or boots for hiking

 - Long sleeves to keep your skin protected.